-Presently, linguists list over 30 dialects within 22 indigenous languages, and varieties are in constant The threat of extinction. indigenous languages with the greatest numbers of speakers include Amis (214.000 in 2020).
-Ataval (92,100), Paiwan (103,000), and Bunun (59,500).
-Suppressed for centuries, these languages have recently gained support in the 2017 Indigenous Languages Act, which officially recognizes Taiwan's indigenous languages, while requiring the authorities to take various actions to preserve them.
+Knowledge).
+Todav. some 2% of Taiwan's residents are indigenous (see Political and Social Relations), yet fewer these languages have recently gained support in the 2017 Indigenous Languages Act, which officially recognizes Taiwan's indigenous languages, while requiring the authorities to take various actions to preserve them.
 Further, the Act legalized their use in administrative and judicial affairs and required that signage in indigenous communities include the local indigenous language.
-Finally, the Act required schools to offer courses (see p.
-5 of Learning and Knowledge) and media outlets to produce programming in indigenous languages (see p.
-3 of Technology and Material).
+Finally, the Act required schools to offer courses (see Learning and Knowledge) and media outlets to produce programming in indigenous languages (see Technology and Material).